Cloudlynx/docs/gettingstarted.rst

 sftp Between a Local Linux Computer and a Linux Instance
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

+.. sidebar:: **Note:**

+   Please see :ref:`key-local-linux` for instructions on how to configure OpenSSH and add the private key to the ssh agent.

 1. Make sure that the OpenSSH tools are installed on the local computer and that the private key has been added to the ssh agent.
 2. Execute the following sftp command in the local terminal window::

     sftp <username of instance>@<Instance IP>

 3. The command prompt of sftp is shown now.
 Type either help or ? to see all available commands.
 Please see the documentation of sftp for more details.

-.. sidebar:: **Note:**

-   Please see chapter 3.1.3 for instructions on how to configure OpenSSH and add the private key to the ssh agent.

 sftp Between a Local Windows Computer and a Linux Instance
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""